 Magnetic resonance angiography

-Treatment usually involves a combination of surgery (by a neurosurgeon, or endovascular embolization, which is less invasive and involves plugging the vessels with a catheter (by a radiologist).
+Treatment may involve a combination of surgery by a neurosurgeon, or endovascular embolization, which is less invasive and involves plugging the vessels with a catheter by a radiologist.
 Radiation therapy is also an option.
 The type of surgery you have depends on the location and size of the AVM.

 Calling the doctor